0-GEE/SYSTER/README.md

 videos that the discord client will play as soon as it is scrolled into view.
 This is subject to change in future updates, where the bot will likely be able to target
 mp4 attachments that need to be clicked into as well.
 When initially developing
-SYSTER, GIF previews were given priority since experiencing a crash from them
+CrashGuard, GIF previews were given priority since experiencing a crash from them
 is far harder to avoid and are therefore, much more disruptive.

 There is currently no way to view the states of your configurations without changing